 - In-school suspension

 - Out of school suspension

 - Actions directed by district policy and regulations

 - Actions directed by Criminal Code

 Consequences will be based upon the type and frequency of the behavior.
-If a student is being sent to see the principal or vice-principal, teacher will ensure:
+If a student is being sent to see the principal or vice-principal, the teacher will ensure that:

 - students know the reason why this step was taken

-- parents/guardians receive a call or a note
+- parents/guardians receive a call or email to discuss the incident